Understand your garden and make it a welcome place for biodiversity.

 Here you will see a living natural environment.
 Leaves and plant stalks in the conservancy are left on the ground over the winter, to decompose, enrich the soil, add a protective layer for roots, and to provide shelter for numerous creatures that will emerge from underneath them come spring.

-Since leaves are literally the food factories for trees, when they fall to the ground in autumn, their nutrients are returned to the soil by decomposition, naturally fertilizing the soil.
+Leaves are the food factories for trees.
+When leaves fall to the ground in autumn, their nutrients are returned to the soil by decomposition, naturally fertilizing the soil.
 The woolly bear caterpillars (larvae) of the isabella tiger moth (Pyrrharctia isabella) and the spectacular giant leopard moth (Hypercompe scribonia) are just a few of the creatures that look for a safe place to hibernate in winter beneath a protective layer of dead leaves.